Hold Your Horses (First Choice album)

-Hold Your Horses is the fifth studio album recorded by American female vocal trio First Choice, released in 1979 on the Gold Mind label.
+Hold Your Horses is a studio album by American female vocal trio First Choice.
+It was released in 1979 on the Gold Mind label.

 History

 The album features the title track, which peaked at No. 73 on the Hot Soul Singles chart, and "Double Cross", which peaked at No. 60 on the same chart.
 The album was remastered and reissued with bonus tracks in 2013 by Big Break Records.